55 Top Marketing Blogs You MUST Follow (According To Marketers)

 With these tie-ins, Fruit Ninja is able to reach a much larger audience, as well as generate excitement in individuals who happen to be fans of both the collaborators.

-With a Fruit Ninja animated series slated to debut on YouTube sometime later this January, Halfbrick Studios looks set to expand their audience reach and generate even more word-of-mouth!
+With a Fruit Ninja animated series slated to debut on YouTube sometime later this January, Halfbrick Studios looks set to expand its audience reach and generate even more word-of-mouth!